Who will serve as the Steelers’ primary backup center following Nate Herbig’s injury?

 The Steelers lost their backup center this past week, placing Nate Herbig on the Reserve/Injured List.
 While he ran as the first-team center throughout the offseason, rookie Zach Frazier appeared on track to overtake him.
 Herbig’s shoulder injury helped to cement just that, but now the Steelers don’t have a backup center.

 Spencer Anderson, drafted in the seventh round in 2023, has some starting college experience at center.
 However, he logged most of his time playing guard and tackle.
-The Steelers drafted Mason McCormick in the fourth round this year, who played a total of 15 snaps at center.
+The Steelers drafted Mason McCormick in the fourth round this year, and he played a total of 15 college snaps at center.
 Still, as a prospect, teams viewed him as a center-capable player.

 If the Steelers really wanted to get adventurous, they could consider RG James Daniels their backup center in the event Frazier suffers a significant injury.
 In such an event, they could simply plug McCormick or Anderson in at right guard.
 The only problem with that is Daniels hasn’t played center in years.